Ibiza’s World Heritage Site route

 The beginning of the route: Puig des Molins Necropolis

 The necropolis and Sa Caleta’s settlement are two important endowments from the Phoenician-Carthaginian period that tell the story of the important role they played for the island’s ancient Mediterranean economy.
-This route begins in Ibiza city, near Dalt Vila, on the hill where the most important Occidental Mediterranean necropolis sits: Es Puig des Molins.
+This route begins in Ibiza old town (Dalt Vila) on the hill where the most important Occidental Mediterranean necropolis sits: Es Puig des Molins.
 The archaeological site stretches for five hectares and has a labyrinth composed of over 3,000 tombs engraved into the rocks which date from the 6th to the 1st Century BC.
 During the visit, you will be able to see some of the tombs as well as the necropolis’ museum.

 Next stop: Dalt Vila